PhD positions at the Faculty of Humanities

 Potential supervisors:

-The Media, Data, Museums research group engages with historical media, cultural data, and/or museum collections and practices.
-It offers a supportive arena in which to practise research in its many stages, with a particular emphasis on enculturing PhD students.
+Media, Data, Museums supports research that engages with historical media, cultural data, and/or museum collections and practices.
+The group offers a capacious and inclusive umbrella for a wide range of research topics and approaches, and a supportive arena in which to practise research in its many stages, with a particular emphasis on enculturing PhD students.

 More information and contact details on The Media, Data, Museums research group's site